Extreme Changes in Changes

-In this paper, we propose an alternative CIC estimator which more accurately estimates the treatment effects at the tails, technically in the limits as $q \rightarrow 0$ and $q \rightarrow 1$.
+In this paper, we propose an alternative CIC estimator that more accurately estimates the treatment effects at the tails, technically in the limits as $q \rightarrow 0$ and $q \rightarrow 1$.
 We also develop asymptotic normality for this estimator and propose an easy-to-construct confidence interval.
 Based on our simulation studies, we provide the following practical recommendation.
-For the intermediate quantiles, e.g., $q \in (0.05,0.95)$, use the existing estimator by \citet{athey2006identification} along with its standard error.
-For the extreme quantiles, e.g., $q \in (0.00,0.05] \cup [0.95,1.00)$, on the other hand, use our proposed etimator along with its standard error.
-We demonstrate a combined use of them in our empirical application.
+For the intermediate quantiles, use the existing estimator by \citet{athey2006identification} along with its standard error.
+For the extreme quantiles, on the other hand, use our proposed estimator along with its standard error.
+We suggest using the log-log plot to choose the switching point and demonstrate a combined use of both estimators in our empirical application.

 With the proposed econometric method, we revisit the study by \citet{hoynes2015income} in which they use the 1993 event of EITC reform to evaluate the effects of income gains on infant birth weights.
-While they analyze average effects via the DID, we focus on the effects at the low quantiles to see if such income gains can improve infant birth weights particularly for those at the most critical conditions.
-This empirical question is of our interest because low infant birth weights are known to have long-lasting impacts on the health and economic well being in adulthood \citep[e.g.,][]{currie2011inequality} as well as immediate impact on infant mortality.
+While they analyze average effects via the DID, we focus on the effects at the low quantiles to see if such income gains can improve infant birth weights, particularly for those at the most critical birth weight conditions.
+This empirical question is of interest because low infant birth weight is known to have long-lasting impacts on the health and economic well-being in adulthood \citep[e.g.,][]{currie2011inequality} as well as an immediate impact on infant mortality.